🚨NOTICE 🚨

 Below we have example queries that might get you started building your integration.
 Use your preferred client to execute the actual queries.

-- We query first 3 matches
+- We query the first 3 matches

-threat {
+organization {

-reporterUser {
+incident {

 }